kevinmcaleer/kevsrobots.com/web/learn/intermediate_micropython/03_abstraction.md

 date: 2024-07-07
 previous: 02a_classes.html
 next: 04_inheritance.html
-description: Hide complexity by exposing only the necessary details
+description: Learn about abstraction in MicroPython and how it simplifies code interaction by hiding complexity.
 percent: 24
-duration: 4
+duration: 3
 navigation:
 - name: Intermediate level MicroPython
 - content: